tdilauro/Simplified-wiki/NewLicenseIntegration.md

 When you find out about a new book, you need to grab as much bibliographic information about that book as possible and get it into the system.
-The simplest way to do this is through the [[MetadataLayer|metadata layer]].
+The simplest way to do this is through the [[metadata layer|MetadataLayer]].
 When you find out that a book is no longer available, you'll need to modify its `LicensePool` to reflect this fact.
 The metadata layer can help with this, too.